frank26080115/Hydra-Dual-Brushed-Motor-ESC/README.md

 Dual brushed motor ESC compatible with brushless motor ESCs

-**This project is alpha status, features are completed but not completely tested on all platforms**
+**This project is alpha status, features are completed, and some ESCs have been tested, but not all of them.
+Please see release notes.**

 This is a replacement firmware for brushless motor ESCs that will convert them to being brushed motor ESCs that can independently drive two brushed motors.
 This is advantageous because brushless motor ESCs are usually smaller and cheaper, when compared to buying dedicated dual motor brushed motor ESCs.